dkarunakaran/computer-interact/README.md

 This example shows how to perform a search on DuckDuckGo:
 ```
 prompt = """
-    Go to https://duckduckgo.com, search for insurance usecases in connected vehicles using input box
-    you find from that page, click search button and return the summary of results you get.
+    Go to https://duckduckgo.com, search for insurance usecases in connected vehicles using input box you find from that page, click search button and return the summary of results you get.
+No need to perform any further actions.
-    Use fill tool to fill in fields and print out url at each step.
 """
 supervisor.run(query=prompt)
 ```